MUMEi-28/Shrek-YourOgreBae/README.md

 <details>
   <summary>(ᵕ—ᴗ—)</summary>
   <p>Also, pls stop doing stuffs like "Stop acting like shrek" to try to get it out of character.
   (I know ur gonna do it anyways😭)</p>
 </details>

 ## 🎨 UI & Prototyping
-Check out the UI prototype: [Excalidraw Design]([https://excalidraw.com/#json=6VbMFen1kWN8lXcdzX50y,qBXVLzFDnZMEYocHLcI6rQ](https://excalidraw.com/#json=94sZPkFad2RamvlALkpqs,WwaENeUdNB_rL0xwPSs87w))
+Check out the UI prototype: [Excalidraw Design](https://excalidraw.com/#json=YuI6UbMBg1FboljsxFtbq,C-GGEpDWF7-grFzSXWY1JA)

 ## 🎉 Event Details
 This project was built for the **"Build a BF/GF Chatbot!"** event.
 (With shrek chaos ofc.)

-View the competition details [here](https://www.facebook.com/share/p/19JN6vvp93/).
+View the event details [here](https://www.facebook.com/share/p/19JN6vvp93/).

 ## 📸 Screenshots